chiaatt/note-taking-fe/README.md

 # note-taking-fe

-This project was developed using ReactJS.
+This project was developed using ReactJS & Tailwind.

 ## Hosting